alfonsomartinde/algorithms/README.md

 # Algorithms

 Some algorithms I've had to deal with, in some interview process.

 ## Some examples
-> "Given an array of strings, return the first one which appears only once in the array."

 > "Write a function that, given a sequence, returns its equilibrium index (any) or -1 if no equilibrium index exists.
 Assume that the sequence may be very long."